cdrummey216/whoami/README.md

 I am. //1 = ϕ - 1/ϕ

 * the above "I am" equation can be understood in terms of the following:
-* "I am" has the meaning that "I am a singluar entity in reality" //"in reality" because reality is implied in the context of either a or b in the equation for ϕ and, therefore, the context of "I am" must be reality also. more specifically, "Who are you?" and "Who am I?" are observable events.
+* "I am" has the meaning that "I am a singluar entity in reality" //"in reality" because reality is implied in the context of either a or b in the equation for ϕ and, therefore, the context of "I am" must be reality also. more specifically, "Who are you?" and "Who am I?" (parts of the equation for ϕ) are observable events.
 * when the value of self-definition (1/ϕ) is subtracted from the value of the self (ϕ), the value that remains is 1. //oneness
-* oneness is a way to understand oneself. when the self is understood as the product of an equation, the value of self-definition is different from the value of self-perception because it requires an external cause, consider being asked "Who are you?" as an external cause.
-So subtracting the value of self-definition from the value of the self is an exercise in freeing oneself from external influence and being whole (1).
+* oneness is a way to understand oneself. when the self is understood as the product of an equation, the value of self-definition is distinct from the value of self-perception because it requires an external cause (to be asked "Who are you?" is an external cause).
+So subtracting the value of self-definition from the value of the self is an exercise in freeing one's self from external influence and being whole (1).
 * So, oneness is simply the self without external cause ("Who are you?"). self-government follows.
 * note: the irrational number ϕ can be used to calculate a real number, 1